Luke Willis Thompson

 “On this day alone” (curated by Glenn Barkley), Gertrude Contemporary, Melbourne (group)

-“If you were to live here…”, 5th Auckland Triennial (curated by Hou Hanru), Auckland Art Gallery Toi o Tamaki, Auckland (group)
+“If you were to live here…”, 5th Auckland Triennial, Auckland Art Gallery Toi o Tamaki, Auckland (group)

-“Between memory and trace” (curated by Bruce E. Phillips), Te Tuhi Centre for the Arts, Pakuranga (group)
+“Between memory and trace” (curated by Bruce E. Phillips), Te Tuhi Centre for the Arts in Pakuranga, Auckland (group)

 “Made Active: The Chartwell Show (curated by Natasha Conland)”, Auckland Art Gallery Toi o Tamaki (group, performance)